Joint Notice of

 Before disclosing this information, we must enter into an agreement with the recipient of the information that limits who may use or receive the data, and that requires the recipient to agree not to re-identify the data or contact you.
 The agreement must contain assurances that the recipient of the information will use appropriate safeguards to prevent inappropriate use or disclosure of the information.

-Oregon Law: Oregon law provides additional confidentiality protections in some circumstances.
-For example, in Oregon a health care provider generally may not release the identity of a person tested for HIV or the results of an HIV-related test without your consent and you must be notified of this confidentiality right.
+Oregon law: Oregon law provides additional confidentiality protections in some circumstances.
+For example, in Oregon a healthcare provider generally may not release the identity of a person tested for HIV or the results of an HIV-related test without consent, and you must be notified of this confidentiality right.
 Drug and alcohol records are specially protected and typically require your specific consent for release under both federal and state law.
 Mental health records are specially protected in some circumstances, as is genetic information.

-Other uses and disclosures for purposes other than described above require your express authorization.
+Uses and disclosures for purposes other than described above require your express written authorization.
+We will not use or disclose your protected health information without your authorization: (i) for marketing purposes; (ii) disclosures that constitute a sale of protected health information; (iii) most uses and disclosures of psychotherapy notes; and (iv) other uses and disclosures not described in this notice.
 For example, we must obtain your authorization before disclosing your medical information to a life insurance company or to an employer, except under special circumstances such as when disclosure to the employer is required by law.
 You have the right to revoke an authorization at any time, except to the extent we have already relied on it to make an authorized use of disclosure.
 Your revocation of an authorization must be in writing and addressed to the Privacy Officer.

 Tuality hopes that if you choose to revoke an authorization, you will help us comply with your wishes by identifying the authorization you are choosing to revoke.
 Ways of telling us which authorization you are revoking might include indicating who you authorized to receive information and the approximate timeframe in which you signed the authorization.

-To request, to inspect, and receive a copy.
-You have the right to inspect and receive a copy of medical information that may be used to make decisions about your care.
-Usually, this includes medical and billing records, but does not include psychotherapy notes that are not a part of the legal record.
+Right to request, to inspect, and to receive a copy.
+You have the right to inspect and obtain a copy of your protected health information that is contained in a “designated record set.”
+Usually, this includes medical and billing records that are used to make decisions about your health care, but does not include psychotherapy notes or information created for use in a legal proceeding. [§164.524]

 - To inspect and receive a copy of your medical information you must submit your request in writing to: